BioJulia/Automa.jl/README.md

 A Julia package for text validation, parsing, and tokenizing based on state machine compiler.

+Automa.jl compiles regular expressions into Julia code, which is then compiled into low-level machine code by the Julia compiler.
+Automa.jl is designed to generate very efficient code to scan large text data, which is often much faster than handcrafted code.
+Automa.jl can insert arbitrary Julia code that will be executed in state transitions.
+This makes it possible, for example, to extract substrings that match a part of a regular expression.

 This is a number literal tokenizer using Automa.jl ([numbers.jl](example/numbers.jl)):
 ```julia
 # A tokenizer of octal, decimal, hexadecimal and floating point numbers